 Some of the within-species variations in cortical organization described above are undoubtedly linked with behavior, although the relationship is often nonlinear and indirect.
 However, examination of certain aspects of organization, such as the size and cellular composition of the primary visual area, are correlated with diel patterns and lifestyle of an animal.
-These, in turn, are linked to alterations in the visual system, such as the emergence of two-cone color vision and a highly laminated lateral geniculate nucleus in the highly visual, diurnal squirrel (see ref.
-34 for review).
+These, in turn, are linked to alterations in the visual system, such as the emergence of two-cone color vision and a highly laminated lateral geniculate nucleus in the highly visual, diurnal squirrel [see Campi and Krubitzer (2010) for review].
 These alterations, which cross multiple levels of organization, provide some insight into the relationship between the brain and behavior.
 Although these brain-behavior relationships are interesting, there have been few studies of within-species variation that examined how sensory-mediated behavior covaries with some measurable aspect of the cortical phenotype.
 In contrast, studies of variability in behavior within a population abound.

 Some of the best examples of behavioral/neural/genetic variation are in the field of behavioral neuroendocrinology.
-For example, numerous studies have demonstrated that GnRh (gonadotropinreleasing hormone) regulates reproduction through a cascade of intermediaries.
+For example, numerous studies have demonstrated that GnRh (gonadotropin-releasing hormone) regulates reproduction through a cascade of intermediaries.
 This begins with regulation of luteinizing hormone (LH) and follicle-stimulating hormone (FSH) secretion by the anterior pituitary, which in turn stimulates sex steroid production and gametogenesis.
 These sexual steroids (estrogen and testosterone) then bind to receptors in the brain in regions that regulate sexual behaviors.
-Important for this review, the volume and pattern of GnRh secretion varies with external cues, such as photoperiod, food availability, stress, and conflict (51, 52), which in turn generates variable release of LH and FSH by the anterior pituitary and so on.
-Natural variation in genes that regulate this pathway has also been demonstrated in different individuals within populations of deer mice and white-footed mice (51, 53).
-Thus, variability in the brain and behavior can be generated through external or internal cues.
+Important for this review, the volume and pattern of GnRh secretion varies with external cues, such as photoperiod, food availability, stress, and conflict (Smale et al., 2005; Steinman et al., 2012), which in turn generates variable release of LH and FSH by the anterior pituitary and so on.
+Natural variation in genes that regulate this pathway distinct isomorphic modules of the face (D) and hand (E) representations in S1 of owl monkeys vary in their specific size and shape between individual animals.
+Color codes of the hand and face correspond to their representations in cortical maps.
+[Note: Figure can be viewed in color in the PDF version of this volume on the National Academies Press website, www.nap.edu.]

+has also been demonstrated in different individuals within populations of deer mice and white-footed mice (Heideman, 2004; Smale et al., 2005).
+Thus, variability in the brain and behavior can be generated through both external and internal cues.